hmajid2301/articles/6. Pyest with Background Threads/README.md

 thread.start()
 ```

 This is the bit of code that actually runs our TCP server on another (background) thread.
-So the in the first line we tell the thread what function to call, _listen\_for\_traffic_ has an infinite while loops just waiting to listen for traffic arriving on port 9500.
+So the in the first line we tell the thread what function to call, _listen\_for\_traffic_ (without brackets) has an infinite while loops just waiting to listen for traffic arriving on port 9500.
 We set the thread as a daemon so that when we close the main Python program the thread will automatically kill itself, this means we don't have to manage it yourself.

 ```python
 yield example_server